 Outcome 6: Welsh-medium provision for learners with additional learning needs (ALN)

-A ALN will be undertaken during Autumn 2017 to assess demand for further support and provision for WM pupils’ needs.
+A review of ALN in the WM sector will be undertaken during Autumn 2017 to assess demand for further support and provision for WM pupils’ needs.

 Further improve early identification and effective intervention for Welsh medium pupils with ALN to ensure needs are addressed at the earliest opportunity in order to secure best possible outcomes.